37dev/django-docker-ssl/README.md

 Don't forget to install requirements while testing.

 # Configuration
 Configuration files are inside .envs folder.
-By default, dev.env files are loaded for each project.
+By default, dev.env files are loaded for each container.
 Config options are self explanatory, but there are some important things to mention:
 * DB config in django envs folder must be the same as it is in the postgres config.
 * Do not choose the username 'postgres' for the postgres config.